AMoir117/PDFEdit/README.md

   - Allow multiple files to be uploaded at once Then auto merge them into one PDF.
 [X]

 - Other:
-  - supress warnings on all components not just the arranger. [... ]
+  - supress pdf lib warnings on all components not just the arranger. [... ]

-- Deployment:
-    - get a url, im thinking pdf.edit.
-    - remove those js pdf vulnerabilities.
-    - add footer with a watermark.
-    - use vercel, prob easiest to deploy on.

 # GIFs